ghc-proposals/ghc-proposals/proposals/0000-bracket-sensitive-layout.md

 * `|)` when `Arrows` is enabled.
 * `⟧` and `⦈` when `UnicodeSyntax` is enabled along with any of `TemplateHaskellQuotes` or `Arrows`, respectively.

+Because proposal 229 already introduces the requirement that new tokens are correctly classified as opening or closing, this will automatically extend the new layout rule to additional kinds of closing brackets if they are added in the future.

 ## Examples

 With the `BracketSensitiveLayout` extension enabled, the following are all valid,